How do I charge my hydrogen water bottle?

 Q: Do I need water in the bottle to charge the battery?

 A: No. Battery charging doesn’t require water.
+You can charge your bottle with or without water.

 Q: Can I charge the battery and run a hydrogen cycle at the same time?

 A: It’s best to avoid that.
 Let the bottle fully charge, then unplug before using.
+This will protect the battery life.

 Back to blog